bjt2017/vita2dGame/README.md

 docker exec --it <docker_it> bash
 ```

-## Build the app and manually export it
+## Build the app and automatically export it

 Open the ps vita ftp port with vita shell and get the ps vita ip address.